motm-therapy/website/docs/providers/jasmine.md

 Jasmine has worked in the field of psychology for nearly 20 years.

 Jasmine started her career in Anchorage, AK as a behavioral technician in adolescent residential treatment facilities like [AK Child & Family](https://www.akchild.org/) (formerly Alaska Children's Services) and also worked at Alaska's premier psychiatric hospital: the [Alaska Psychiatric Institute](https://dfcs.alaska.gov/api/Pages/default.aspx).
-After moving to Texas in 2011, Jasmine continued working in treatment programs focused on adolescents and/or on the neuro-divergent in facilities like [New Life Children's Center](https://upbring.org/new-life-childrens-center/) and for companies like [Butterfly Effects](https://butterflyeffects.com/).
+After moving to Texas in 2011, Jasmine continued working in treatment programs focused on adolescents and/or on the neurodivergent in facilities like [New Life Children's Center](https://upbring.org/new-life-childrens-center/) and for companies like [Butterfly Effects](https://butterflyeffects.com/).

-As part of her post-graduate studies at the [University of Texas at San Antonio (UTSA)](https://www.utsa.edu/), she completed an internship in integrative behavioral healthcare at the [UT Health - Robert B. Green Campus](https://www.uthscsa.edu/patient-care/physicians/location/Robert-B-Green-Campus-Downtown), assisting physicians with patients requiring behavioral intervention through [Solution-Focused Brief Therapy (SFBT)](https://www.psychologytoday.com/us/therapy-types/solution-focused-brief-therapy) as a complementary service to their medical care.
-After completing her degree (MS in Clinical Mental Health Counseling) in 2018 and becoming a National Certified Counselor (NCC), Jasmine began working in private practice gaining valuable experience as a Licensed Professional Counselor - Associate (LPC-A) under the supervision of more experienced professionals.
+Jasmine's post-graduate work included completing a MS in Clinical Mental Health Counseling from the [University of Texas at San Antonio (UTSA)](https://www.utsa.edu/) in 2018, As part of her post-graduate work, she was selected for an internship in integrative behavioral healthcare at the [UT Health - Robert B. Green Campus](https://www.uthscsa.edu/patient-care/physicians/location/Robert-B-Green-Campus-Downtown), assisting physicians with patients requiring behavioral intervention through [Solution-Focused Brief Therapy (SFBT)](https://www.psychologytoday.com/us/therapy-types/solution-focused-brief-therapy) as a complementary service to their medical care.

 <figure markdown>
 ![Jasmine with her mother at UTSA commencement ceremony](assets/jasmine-graduation.jpg){ height="323" width="256" style="display:block;margin-left:auto;margin-right:auto;" }